amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

 * **Item-Description List:**
     An item description list is also an unordered list.
 However,
    - Each item in the list should have two parts: the "List Item text" itself and the "List Item Description".
-The two are separated by a colon.
+The two are separated by a colon or an em dash (-).
     In XML, it is structured as shown below.
 The list item text can sometimes also be in a uicontrol XML tag.

   ```xml